All posts

 No design is free.
 Full snapshots have real downsides we live with:

-• Higher absolute storage.Even with deduplication, frequently-changing binary files cost more to store than they would under a diff system.
-We pass some of that along in pricing — storage caps scale with plan tier — but it's a real cost.
+• Higher absolute storage.Keeping a full copy of every version means frequently-changing binary files use more storage than a diff system would in theory.
+Though, as we covered, diffs of binary assets rarely shrink much anyway.
+We pass some of that along in pricing, with storage caps that scale with plan tier, but it's a real cost.

 Neither is a blocker for shipping games.
 Both are trades we make consciously.